dendory/connix/README.md

 # Connix

-Python data manipulation utility.
-Connix can be used to input data from many different types of sources, parse that data, then output the result.
-This is done by a number of modules.
-The input rules are applied, then parse, and finally output.
-It can be used to read information from a CSV file, Twitter, a backend database and more, then produce meaningful results.
-It requires Python 3.x.
+Connix is a cross-platform data manipulation utility.
+It has three phases:

+* input
+* parse
+* output

+This utility can be used to import data from a large array of inputs, parse and interact with the data in a number of ways, then export the resulting data to a large number of outputs.
+All of the commands to tell Connix what to do are stored in a single JSON config file.

-The current version is in early-alpha: **0.0.1**
+The current version is: **0.0.1**

-These are the module names and configuration parameters expected:
+## Installation

+Install Python 3.x, then download and extract the Connix ZIP file.
+To run, type `python connix.py`.
+It should work fine on Linux and Windows.

-## Config
+## Configuration

+Connix reads from the config file you specify, or `connix.cfg` by default.
 The global configuration values are added to the top of the config file, and not for a specific module.

 * `debug: [true|false]` Whether to display debugging messages or not.
 * `log: <filename>` Where to write the log.
 * `db: <filename>` The database file where to store data.
 * `onerror: [continue|abort]` Defines how to handle module errors.
 Either **continue** with the processes or **abort** and quit.

 ## Modules

 Modules handle **input**, **output**, **parse** or a combination of such.